Top 50+ Embedded C Interview Questions and Answers

 Bit manipulation involves manipulating individual bits within variables or hardware registers using bitwise operators such as AND, OR, XOR, shift, and complement.
 It is commonly used in Embedded C programming for tasks such as setting or clearing specific bits in hardware registers, implementing communication protocols, and optimizing memory usage.
 For example, bitwise AND (&) can be used to mask specific bits, bitwise OR (|) can be used to set bits, and bitwise XOR (^) can be used for toggling bits.

-94. Discuss the advantages and disadvantages of using dynamic memory allocation in Embedded C programming.
+94. What are the pros and cons of dynamic memory allocation in Embedded C programming?

 Ans: